-- Aggressively pursue the location of smaller manufacturing and service firms to the City of Warren to stabilize the local employment base, including the creation of marketing materials which will be made available at the Chamber of Commerce, Convention and Visitors Bureau, trade fairs, and other locations where potential firms can be reached; - Promote increased employment levels for relocating companies, and those already located within the City of Warren - Expand funding for existing programs providing technical assistance to interest parties, including one-on-one consultations and seminars in which residents and citizens can learn more about starting a business in the City of Warren; - Develop relationships with local, regional, and state economic development representatives, utilizing local and state tax credits to encourage business investment, site location, or project types targeted for development; - Make continual improvements to the City of Warren's economic base, including (but not limited to) industrial park development, roadway improvements, land acquisition, the promotion of private investment, and state and federal facility recruitment; and - Set aside funding to develop and expand tax reinvestment districts, with projects that include (but are not limited to): accessibility improvements for disabled individuals, building acquisition and rehabilitation, business recruitment, facade restoration, land acquisition, parking and pedestrian enhancements, and infrastructure improvements. - Business expansion and retention programs place a great deal of emphasis on relationship building and the success of incentives as an economic development policy may be measured by the number of businesses visited, surveyed, and assisted in location or expansion; number of jobs created and/or retained; the cost per job created and/or retained; rate of hire for low- and moderate-income residents; economic diversification; and improved business perceptions of local government.
+are moving or expanding.
+As a result, the City of Warren will utilize CDBG funds to: Aggressively pursue the location of smaller manufacturing and service firms to the City of Warren to stabilize the local employment base, including the creation of marketing materials which will be made available at the Chamber of Commerce, Convention and Visitors Bureau, trade fairs, and other locations where potential firms can be reached; Promote increased employment levels for relocating companies, and those already located within the City of Warren Expand funding for existing programs providing technical assistance to interest parties, including one-on-one consultations and seminars in which residents and citizens can learn more about starting a business in the City of Warren; • Develop relationships with local, regional, and state economic development representatives, utilizing local and state tax credits to encourage business investment, site location, or project types targeted for development; Make continual improvements to the City of Warren's economic base, including (but not limited to) industrial park development, roadway improvements, land acquisition, the promotion of private investment, and state and federal facility recruitment; and Set aside funding to develop and expand tax reinvestment districts, with projects that include (but are not limited to): accessibility improvements for disabled individuals, building acquisition and rehabilitation, business recruitment, facade restoration, land acquisition, parking and pedestrian enhancements, and infrastructure improvements.
+Business expansion and retention programs place a great deal of emphasis on relationship building and the success of incentives as an economic development policy may be measured by the number of businesses visited, surveyed, and assisted in location or expansion; number of jobs created and/or retained; the cost per job created and/or retained; rate of hire for low- and moderate-income residents; economic diversification; and improved business perceptions of local government.